Let’s be honest, a recreational vehicle isn’t exactly a small purchase.

 Before you go diving into your purchasing decision, it’s imperative that you know at least a little something about the different types of coating and sealants available.

-The most common solutions are made from either acrylic, urethane, rubber, and silicone, but choosing which one to use isn’t just a matter of personal preference.
+The most common solutions are made from either acrylic, urethane, rubber (liquid rubber), and silicone sealant, but choosing which one to use isn’t just a matter of personal preference.

 Each particular type has its own advantages and disadvantages, and you’ll likely find that some types are better suited to your individual needs than others.

 Below, we’ll offer a brief overview of the four most popular types of RV sealant and coating.